Rashaad Newsome / MATRIX 161

 February 3 – May 1, 2011

-High society and street culture join forces in New York artist Rashaad Newsome’s art, beginning with fantasy coats of arms created for today’s hip-hop royalty.
+High society and street culture join forces in the work of New York artist Rashaad Newsome, beginning with fantasy coats of arms created for today’s hip-hop royalty.
 Borrowing the traditional design elements of medieval heraldry—initially developed to identify knights’ alliances when covered in full-body armor on the battlefield—Newsome updates the ancient lexicon with the contemporary status symbols of black urban youth and its lead tastemakers, like rap music mogul Jay-Z.

 From Louis Vuitton hats and Rolex watches, to AMEX black cards and Mercedes sports cars, Newsome mines music magazines and auction catalogues for the luxury items, designer brands and oversized “bling” jewelry that are sanctioned by the hip-hop elite.
 Hundreds of individually-cut and pasted images form each opulent coat-of-arms collage in his “Status Symbols” series.
 By adopting an upper echelon hallmark and marrying it to low-brow culture, Newsome attempts to level the social and political playing field on a grand scale.